vmware/vic-product/docs/user_doc/vic_vsphere_admin/security_reference.md

 ### Docker Client Authentication with VCHs

 VCHs authenticate Docker API clients by using client certificates.
 For information about VCHs and client authentication, see [Virtual Container Host Security](vch_security.md).
 Be aware that it is possible to use the `--no-tlsverify` and `--no-tls` options to deploy VCHs that do not authenticate client connections.
-For information about the `--no-tlsverify` and `--no-tls` options, see [Unrestricted Access to the Docker API](tls_unrestricted.md).
+For information about the `--no-tlsverify` and `--no-tls` options, see [Disable Certificate Authentication](tls_unrestricted.md).

 ## Network Security <a id="network"></a>